Sulkhans/Spotify/README.md

 ## Color Palette

-Below are the primary colors used in this project:
+Primary colors used in this project:

 - **Base:** #121212
 - **Highlight:** #1a1a1a